juriad/advent2021/README.md

 - Oz, Mozart - incompatible with Boost 1.7
 - FoxPro - not for Linux
 - ActionScript - Cannot be downloaded
+- Pure - requires different version of LLVM which fails to compile